mafzaldev/bytewise-fellowship-flutter/Week-04-05-06/animations/README.md

 - `duration`: The duration of the animation.
 - `onEnd`: The callback function that is called when the animation completes.
 - `builder`: The builder callback function that is called on every frame of the animation.
 The builder callback function provides the current animation value as an argument, which can be used to update the property of the widget.

+## CustomPainter

+The `CustomPainter` widget is used to create custom graphics and animations by painting on a canvas.
+The CustomPainter widget provides a `paint()` method that is called to paint on the canvas.
+The `paint()` method provides a Canvas object that can be used to draw various shapes, lines, and text.